PanithanS/Movies-Recommendation-Systems-and-Personalization/README.md

 # Acknowledgements
 - This work was inspired by the book: "Hands-On Recommendation Systems with Python: Start building powerful and personalized, recommendation engines with Python"
-- The Python codes were inspired from the original GitHub: https://github.com/PacktPublishing/Hands-On-Recommendation-Systems-with-Python
+- The Python codes were inspired by the original GitHub: https://github.com/PacktPublishing/Hands-On-Recommendation-Systems-with-Python
+- The published work for the MovieLens dataset refers to 'Herlocker, J., Konstan, J., Borchers, A., Riedl, J..
+An Algorithmic Framework for Performing Collaborative Filtering.
+Proceedings of the 1999 Conference on Research and Development in Information Retrieval.
+Aug.
+1999.'